 As a mixed-Japanese artist, Nishiyama draws inspiration from the East and West.
 Bridging her Hong Kong, Japanese and Italian cultural heritages.

 Embracing deeply personal experiences to craft each artwork: the artist’s ongoing relationship with anxiety and trauma has greatly influenced her practice, and has fuelled her to confront vulnerability, fragility and the human condition.
 Painting is a chaotic yet meditative process for Nishiyama that allows her to make sense of the more tempestuous periods in life.

-Her solo exhibitions include Shunga (2020) at Whitestone Gallery Hong Kong, 脆い: An Exploration of Human Fragility (2019) at Greenpoint Gallery in New York, and An Exploration of Human Fragility: Love & Lust (2020) at the Tenri Cultural Institute in New York.
+Nishiyama holds a Bachelors of Fine Arts degree from Parsons School of Design.
+Her solo exhibitions include Shunga (2020) at Whitestone Gallery Hong Kong, An Exploration of Human Fragility: Love & Lust (2020) at the Tenri Cultural Institute of New York, and 脆い Moroi: An Exploration of Human Fragility (2019) at Greenpoint Gallery New York.